rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

 That should be sufficient to run your first test.
-Add a *src/tests/user.spec.js* to your application and write your first test over there:
+Add a *src/tests/user.spec.js* to your application. and write your first test there:

 {{< highlight javascript "hl_lines=5" >}}
 import { expect } from 'chai';